-- 1. Place an oil drain pan (12" or more in diameter and 8 qt. capacity is optimal) beneath the oil filter.
+- Place an oil drain pan (12" or more in diameter and 8 qt. capacity is optimal) beneath the oil filter.
 Remove the oil filter from the oil reservoir to drain the oil. - 2.
 After the oil has drained from the reservoir, install new oil filter.
-Tighten 3/4 turn past gasket contact. - 3.
+Tighten /4 turn past gasket contact. - 3.
 Fill the reservoir with new 20W-50 motor oil through the fill cap.
-The oil level should be filled until the level reaches the bottom of the upper fitting.
-Do not overfill.
-If an air bubble is present in the tube, add oil until the level reaches the fitting and the air bubble is no longer visible. - Drain the old oil filter of all free-flowing oil prior to disposal.
+The oil level should be filled until the oil reaches the full mark on the dipstick.
+Do not overfill. - 4.
+Drain the old oil filter of all free-flowing oil prior to disposal.
 Place used oil in appropriate containers and deliver to an approved recycling collection facility. - 5.
 Proceed to the purge procedure.